-It’s also one of the more versatile website builders, giving you complete control over design (thanks to its flexible drag and drop editor), powerful add-ons, and an extensive App Market.
+It’s also one of the more versatile website builders, giving you complete control over design (thanks to its flexible drag and drop builder), powerful add-ons, and an extensive App Market.
 It even has a tool that lets you send invoices to your client!

 And if you’re completely new to website building, don’t worry – you can get a website up and running in minutes using Wix’s AI-powered site creation tool.

 When to use Wix

-We’d recommend using Wix for building your website if:
+We’d recommend using Wix for building your professional website if:

 - You want to launch a small online store.
-Wix’s ecommerce features are surprisingly advanced (read more about Wix’s store builder here); or
+Wix’s ecommerce tools are surprisingly advanced (read more about Wix’s store builder here); or

 - You want an easy-to-manage restaurant site.
 After extensive testing, we picked Wix as the best website builder for restaurants.
-With the Wix Restaurants add-on, you can display menus, take bookings, and accept orders all through your site
+With the Wix Restaurants add-on, you can display menus, take online bookings, and accept orders all through your site

 - You have a yoga studio, beauty salon, or fitness center, and want to accept one-on-one or group bookings.
 The Wix Bookings app can help you do that

 - You plan to run events, in-person or online.
 Wix also has its own app for that, Wix Events